syncfusion-content/xamarin.android-docs/xamarin-android/SfDiagram/Annotation.md

 ---
-title: Annotation for Essential&reg; Xamarin.Android Diagram | Syncfusion&reg;
+title: Annotation for Essential® Xamarin.Android Diagram | Syncfusion®
 description: Describes how to add annotation in node and connector ,annotation customization in diagram for Xamarin.Android
 platform: xamarin.android
 control: SfDiagram